Reconnect Children to Nature

 One chapter ends, another begins

-The following is an article that was written by our camp newspaper editor in 2014.
+The following is an article that was written by an alumni staff member.
 It reflects on the benefits of camp, as we come to the end of each summer and it gives newcomers a peak into how they will feel when they have spent a bit of their summer at Redwood.

 "Every summer is a chance to take a step out of the hard pace of life, take everything you’ve learned so far and just roll with it.
 When it ends, we’ve spent so much time taking it in that we don’t realize how much we’ve learned.

 That’s why we shouldn’t be sad that camp is ending.
 Sure, we’re all going to miss our friends and the fun we’ve had at Redwood.
 But, it’s important to remember that during our time here we grow as individuals.
 We become stronger, more confident and more self assured - defended by the knowledge that there will always be a place where we are accepted and our ideas are taken seriously.

 Plus, they’ll always be time for another game of Gagaball.